Nancy McKinstry is the definition of self-made success.

 Nancy was never one to back down from a challenge.
 So when she retired early at 55 years old, and faced an ovarian cancer diagnosis just one year later, Nancy once again held her head high and pushed into it head-on.

-Nancy had three months of chemotherapy followed by 35 radiation treatments after her total hysterectomy to remove the cancer.
-She spent 18 months recovering, but through it all she was so impressed with the knowledge and support the OVCARE team gave her, she knew she wanted to give back.
+Nancy underwent three months of chemotherapy followed by 35 radiation treatments and a total hysterectomy to remove the cancer.
+She spent 18 months recovering, but through it all she was so impressed with the knowledge and support of the OVCARE team, she knew she wanted to give back.

 Join donors like Nancy by making a gift of securities to help make a difference for patients, now and into the future.
 Learn more